cecel20/Palmer-Archipelago-penguin-species/README.md

 # Palmer-Archipelago-penguin-species
-use the palmer penguins dataset, which contains size measurements for three penguin species that live on the Palmer Archipelago in Antarctica
+use the Palmer Penguins dataset, which contains size measurements for three penguin species that live on the Palmer Archipelago in Antarctica
+Let's say we want to visualize the relationship between body mass and flipper length.
+You may guess the larger the penguin, the longer the flipper.